al-berger/AFC/README.md

 Flows are defined in flowlist files (by analogy with "playlists").
 A flow and its subparts describe which audio files will be played and various parameters of how they will be played.

-A flow can be though of as an object made up of smaller objects.
+A flow can be thought of as an object made up of smaller objects.
 To define a flow is to define all the required objects in its structure.

 An object definition is a list of parameters, relevant to the object's type.
 Some parameters are necessary for all types of objects.
 These parameters are: the object's name and the class of the object.
 A definition of one object looks like this: